manolenso/intellij-foundation6/README.md

 these should being removed during plugin building

+For use this plugin you should install before [Emmet Everywhere plugin](http://bit.ly/1DzHjaT)

 An IntelliJ plugin containing Zurb foundation 6 live templates!
 This plugin works for the following JetBrains products:
 - IntelliJ IDEA 14 , PhpStorm 8, RubyMine 7
 - WebStorm 9,10,11